EnejiOhieku/fourier_series_anim/README.md

 This project is a Python application that provides a visual demonstration of the Fourier series.
 It takes a user-defined drawing, represented as a series of 2D points, and reconstructs it using a set of rotating vectors, often called epicycles.
 This creates a beautiful animation where the tip of the final vector traces out the original shape.

-This was built to practicalize concepts learned in an Engineering Mathematics course, specifically showing how a complex periodic function (a drawing) can be decomposed into a sum of simple sinusoids.
+This was built to practicalize concepts learned in my Advanced Engineering Mathematics Course, specifically showing how a complex periodic function (a drawing) can be decomposed into a sum of simple sinusoids.

 ## Demo
 [](https://github.com/user-attachments/assets/193d21f7-b6fb-4eab-853c-7600d56383f5)